 ‘I want a pretty doll with long hair, so I can try fancy hairdos every day!
 And you?’

 ‘Emmm…No dolls.
 Especially not with long hair.
 I wouldn’t have the patience to fix it.
 Plus I’m no good at it.’

 ‘I would do yours too!’, Ella rushed to solve such an insignificant detail.

-‘Anyway, let’s not rush with the discussions.
+‘Anyway, let’s not rush with the assumptions.
 We can’t tell for sure.’

 ‘I want a fairy costume’, Ella went on, ignoring her sister’s call to reality.
 ‘A full costume, with a dress and silver shoes…’

 ‘Yes, yes!
 And with a magic wand and… and… magic stardust’, Tina got carried away.